Fr0ntender/Online-store-2-frontend/README.md

 # The online store 2 frontend.
 To enter the admin panel, use "test" as your login and password.

-In development used:
-Frontend: React / Redux / Styled Components;
-Beckend: Node / Express / Mongoose / MongoDB;
-Deployment: AWS ES2 / Ubuntu / Docker-Compose.

 ## Installing packages and updating dependencies
 `yarn`